If You Liked This Post Please Subscribe For Weekly Updates 🙂

 When you get the news that you need surgery it is frustrating because your life is pretty much on hold for as long as it takes to recover and is a major inconvenience for not only patients but also for people who have to nurse as back to health.
 After you have had a successful surgery the next thing that people think about is recovery because no one like to be down for longer than you have to.
 As a disabled person I have needed dozens of surgeries to manage my health and some of them are very quick recoveries but most of them are not.
 When you are stuck in bed after surgery for several months sometimes you start to get anxious and may do things like Yoga too early because you feel lazy doing nothing.
 The recovery process is going to be different for each surgery because not all surgeries will have the same types of precautions but if you want to get better at a faster rate it’s important that you prioritize self-care because when you do things too fast it can do more harm than good. .
 In this post I am going to talk about how I recover from surgery quickly and safely so I can’t get back to doing the things the way I was before surgery sooner.

 Listen to your doctor– When it comes to surgery recovery the sad truth is that a vast majority of repeat surgeries could have been avoided and are done because people get impatient and completely ignore their doctors’ instructions or only do what they think is reasonable.
 I sympathize with people who have had hip surgery and have a laundry list of things they can’t do but even though your life is majorly inconvenienced for several months that doesn’t make it a good idea to violate hip precautions.
-Listen to your doctor because they know more about healing from surgery than you do and although your recovery still may be slow it will be a lot faster when you listen to your doctor than if you chose to do things your way.
-My recent hip surgery was not needed because I didn’t listen to my doctor and it was the way I have to move my leg to walk that caused the fracture but a vast majority of repeated hip surgeries are from people falling or not listening to their doctors.
-I have never wanted to weight lift and do Yoga so badly but I don’t do it because my doctor says it’s unsafe and would likely cause more health issues if I were to do it too soon!
+Listen to your doctor because they know more about healing from surgery than you do and although you can still have a very long recovery that is nothing but complications with a good medical team it will be a little bit shorter when you listen to your doctor and give yourself time to heal the right way.
+My recent hip surgery was not needed because I didn’t listen to my doctor and it was the way I have to swing my leg to walk that caused the fracture but some people do need repeat hip surgeries from not listenting to their doctors and doing things too fast.
+Listen to your doctor because doing Yoga days after a major surgery is not always safe and can put you back to where you started!

 Do some physical therapy and get some exercise- When you have surgery with only a few days of downtime often you don’t lose a whole lot of strength and physical therapy may not be necessary.
 Some surgeries that I have had I was able to resume my exercise routine within a few weeks but for surgeries like a hip replacement, I could not exercise for the first few months.
 Exercise after hip replacement surgery is super important because the more you move the faster you will heal but you want to do it safely.
 I am not doing physical therapy this time around because I had this surgery not too long ago and know all the exercises but it was my first time I would be doing it.
 Do not start lifting weights if your doctor tells you not to because it can do more damage and cause you to need another surgery that normally would not have been necessary.
 If you are new to a certain type of surgery and do not know what types of exercises are safe ask your doctor to write a script for physical therapy because it’s better to learn from a professional than try to do things yourself that might not be safe.